utshomax/postman-docs/src/pages/docs/reports/members-overview-reports.md

 * **Active members over time** - The number of team members who used Postman at least once on a specific day in the last 30 days.
 * **Member invites** - The number of invitations sent by your team, and the number of invites accepted.
 * **Member roles** - The number of team members assigned to each role.
-* **Member list** - A detailed list of team members with the following information about each member:
+* **Members list** - A detailed list of team members with the following information about each member:
 * **Name**
     * **Email**
     * **Joined on date**